1heChosenOne/1heChosenOne/README.md

 - 👋 Hi, I’m @1heChosenOne
-- 👀 I’m interested in programming
+- 👀 I’m interested in backend programming
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on flutter
+- 💞️ I’m looking to collaborate on python with frontender
 - 📫 How to reach me

 <!---